Sarah R. Nelson is Bonhams Specialist of Impressionist, Modern & Contemporary Art in San Francisco. She joined the company in 2011.

 She has more than ten years of experience in the field of Impressionist, Modern and Contemporary Art at major international auction houses, based in New York and London.

 Prior to her position at Bonhams, Nelson collaborated with a five star international hotel group where she valued the art collections for 16 properties nationally.
-Before that, she served as an independent Art Consultant, specializing in European and American art of the late 19th, 20th and 21st centuries.
+Before that, she served as an independent Art Consultant, specialising in European and American art of the late 19th, 20th and 21st centuries.
 She began her career in the Impressionist & Modern Art department at a New York auction house, where she worked on evening sales and was responsible for securing numerous museum loans.
-For this work, she was recognized in the exhibition catalog Picasso et les femmes at Chemnitz, Germany.
+For this work, she was recognised in the exhibition catalogue Picasso et les femmes at Chemnitz, Germany.

 Nelson holds an MA in The History of Art from Richmond University, London and a BA in Art History and French from Rollins College.
 She received a distinction on her thesis, The Poetics of Modern Space: James Tissot, which explores new spaces of modernity through the lens of the 19th century French painter James Tissot.
 Nelson also studied 20th century European Art History at The American University of Paris, and most recently, has studied International Marketing in context of the art world at Harvard University, Cambridge.
 She holds both US and Australian citizenship.